 Your 18-55mm kit lens will definitely be capable of getting some good astrophotography shots, but getting a wider angle lens will open up a world of possibilities for you.
 Combine a wide-angle lens with a wide maximum aperture and you have yourself a winner.

 The wide angle will allow you to get more of that beautiful night sky in the shot, and the wide aperture means you can collect a lot more light in each shot.
-The Samyang 14mm f/2.8 is an old favourite in the astrophotography community, and it's fairly budget friendly as well!
+The Rokinon 14mm f/2.8 (also branded as Samyang depending on location) is an old favourite in the astrophotography community, and it’s fairly budget friendly as well!

-There are plenty of other options out there as well, but we'll save them for a different article.
+There are plenty of other options out there as well, but we’ve saved them for this article.

 Miscellaneous Astrophotography Gear